Notavatarkorra/notavatarkorra.github.io/Time on class.md

 So going off these calculations, id have to work on your homework for 5 hours straight 5 nights.

 This isn't including any of the readings either.
 Or the file path assignment.
+Honestly i did 7.
+I stayed up all night one night and got 4 trainings and assignments done.
+Because for me i didn't find the speed up button for her voice until after, so they were taking me like 2 hours each.

+But Professor.
+This means that if i come home from my 9-5, i'm spending 5 hours a night straight on your homework.

+I have on